Issue description templates

 I was wondering if this suggestion would be revisited, as for a consistency reason it would a great feature.
 We have three very different trackers which have three different purposes.
 It would be good to provide a template for the user to provide verbose responses within a structure.

-#6 Updated by Mischa The Evil over 6 years ago
+#6 Updated by Mischa The Evil almost 7 years ago

 - Subject changed from Description templates to Issue description templates